QuickBASIC: History

+QuickBASIC 4.5 was the subject of numerous books, articles, and programming tutorials, and arrived near the high-point of BASIC saturation in the PC marketplace.
+In 1989, Microsoft Press bundled the QuickBASIC Interpreter into a book-and-software learning system called Learn BASIC Now.
+The product was priced at $39.95 and included a Foreword written by Bill Gates, who reported that BASIC was in active use by over four million PC users.

+The successor to QuickBASIC and Basic PDS was Visual Basic version 1.0 for MS-DOS, shipped in Standard and Professional versions.
+Later versions of Visual Basic did not include DOS versions, as Microsoft concentrated on Windows applications.

 A subset of QuickBASIC 4.5, named QBasic, was included with MS-DOS 5 and later versions, replacing the GW-BASIC included with previous versions of MS-DOS.
 Compared to QuickBASIC, QBasic is limited to an interpreter only, lacks a few functions, can only handle programs of a limited size, and lacks support for separate program modules.
 Since it lacks a compiler, it cannot be used to produce executable files, although its program source code can still be compiled by a QuickBASIC 4.5, PDS 7.x or VBDOS 1.0 compiler, if available.

 QuickBASIC 1.00 for the Apple Macintosh operating system was launched in 1988.
 It was officially supported on machines running System 6 with at least 1 MB of RAM.
 QuickBASIC could also be run on System 7, as long as 32-bit addressing was disabled.
+QuickBASIC programming was significantly different on the Macintosh, because the system offered a graphical user interface and an event-driven programming model.